nimamasoumi/VTK_DICOM_Repertoire/README.md

 5. Display multiple viewports
 6. Show an interative border widget superimposed on images
 7. Show 2D slices of 3D image from axial, coronal, and sagittal views
+8. Create a custom observer callback using VTK implementation of observer/command design pattern